WDI-SEA/react-development-course-materials/03-Underlying Concepts/04-imperative-and-declarative-programming.md

 }
 ```

-- Finally, we have them speak their name - or in our case, we'll just _console.log()_ their name out as represented by the _person_ variable.
+- Finally, we have them speak their name; or in our case, we'll just _console.log()_ their name out as represented by the _person_ variable.

 ```js
 let room = ['Superman', 'Black Panther', 'Wonder Woman', 'Iron Man']